Recommendations & Conclusions

 The announced £10 million to support regulators in responding to the growing prevalence of AI is clearly insufficient to meet the challenge, particularly when compared to the UK revenues of leading AI developers.

-Government response.
 The government reiterates its commitment to providing £10m funding to boost regulators’ AI capabilities, stating this is part of a broader programme of work, and also highlights £2m support for the DRCF.
-It does not commit to increasing the funding …
+It does not commit to increasing the funding in response to the committee's …

 Department for Science, Innovation and Technology